Selkirk Tangiers Heli Skiing confirms guest tested positive for COVID-19 - Revelstoke Review

 Selkirk Tangiers Heli Skiing has ceased all operations after a client tested positive for COVID-19.

-The guest was skiing on a private group package with the Revelstoke based company from March 8-March 11, said a statement from the company.
-The company said they received notification from the client on Mar.
-16 of the positive results.
+The guest was skiing on a private group package with the Revelstoke-based company from March 8 to 11, said a statement from the company.
+The company said they received notification from the client on March 16 of the positive results.

+In an email to resort staff on March 16 from Peter Nielsen, vice president of operations, he wrote that three guides and one pilot are currently in self-quarantine with no symptoms.
+The email states that the client stayed at the Sutton Place Hotel, dined at the Rockford, the Mackenzie Tavern and skied at Revelstoke Mountain Resort.

+”As a precautionary measure, we are working on a timeline bases on recommendations from B.C.
+Public Health and will be contacting any individuals who are presumed to have interacted with these guests,” states the email.

 For more coverage of the pandemic, go here.